Learn more about Makinom’s features.

 You don’t know how or don’t want to write your own scripts?
 Don’t let that stop you!

 Makinom is a complete package, you wont have to touch a single line of code to create your game!
 But you can, if you want.

 Developing your game mechanics is done with schematics – a node-based, flow chart like blueprint of what you want to do.

 Bringing your game to life is done with machines – they play schematics and put them into action.

 You’ve got a game idea stuck in your head?

 Test your idea in a prototype and see if it’s working and fun playing.
 You can quickly create prototypes without much fine-tuning and play around with the game mechanics in the node-based schematics.

 Something’s not working as you want it to?
-Just disconnect that node chain for now and try a different approach.
+Use live debugging and make changes to your schematic while playing.
 Makinom is designed for fast changes without having to wait for annoying recompilation of your code.